SylviaOne/Repo-hub/README.md

-## Did you hear about the campsite that got visited by Bigfoot?
-It got in tents.
+## How come the stadium got hot after the game?
+Because all of the fans left.